 Arguably the most important component of any plastic molding process is tooling.
 The tooling is the vessel through which your plastic part comes to life, and a problem with the tooling can delay the entire project.

 Another important consideration when it comes to tooling is cost - injection molding tools are much more expensive!
 However, despite the increased tooling cost for injection molding, what you spend on tooling cost can be made up for by your cost per part - if you produce enough parts that is!
 Generally the break even point for an injection molding tool is around 2,000 – 5,000 parts per year depending on the complexity of the formed part – so production volume is an important component to consider.
+The higher initial costs associated with injection molds can be offset by lower per-part costs at scale.

 Materials and Production